LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Clients should support presentation for activity objects of type video to represent video content posted by users.
 Video type objects, if supported, must at minimum contain a `"type"` field with the value `"Video"` and a `"URL"` with either a URL string or an activity sub-object of type link containing a URL pointing to a video file.

-Video objects are also recommended to include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string value.
+Video objects must include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string value.
-If no media type is provided, clients may attempt to infer the media type from the headers of the linked file or simply ignore the object.

 Clients that support video objects must support the following media types: